-Use small flashlights or disposable chemical light sticks in place of candles in Jack- O’-Lanterns.
+Use small flashlights or light sticks in place of candles in Jack- O’-Lanterns.
 Keep matches, lighters and open flames away from children’s reach.
 Do not place candles on porches, in walkways, or near combustible materials.
 A fire could start, or children’s clothing could ignite and burn.
 Keep all decorations away from light bulbs and open flames.

 Pets and trick-or-treaters are safer, and the pets are less stressed, if the two are kept separated—if you live with a dog, keep him or her inside the house and away from the entryway during trick-or-treating time.

 Don't want trick-or-treaters, or ran out of candy?
 Turn off lights and remove Halloween decorations from your porch to send the right signals.

 Street safety is key.
 Children should cross only at corners—never between parked cars—and always remove masks before crossing streets.
 Watch for cars that may be turning into or backing out of driveways.
 Walk facing the oncoming traffic if there is no sidewalk.

 Keep safety in mind when designing or selecting costumes.
 They should be flame- resistant, reflective and safe.
 Shoes should be functional, to avoid falls (sneakers, yes; high heels, no); capes should break away, to prevent strangulation.
 A natural mask of nontoxic face paint or cosmetics is safer than a mask, which can restrict vision or breathing; swords or knives should be made of flexible materials to avoid accidental or intentional injuries.